Zoxc/crusader/README.md

   A browser that connects to that port can initiate a test to a Crusader server.

-* **Latency tab**
+* **Monitor tab**
-  Continually tests the latency to the selected Crusader server until stopped.
+  Continually displays the latency to the selected Crusader server until stopped.

 * **Result tab**
   Displays the result of the most recent client run

-## Understanding the Result Tab
+## The Result Tab

 ![Crusader Results Screenshot](./media/Crusader-Results.png)

 A Crusader test creates three bursts of traffic.
-By default, it generates five seconds each of download only, upload only, then bi-directional traffic.
+By default, it generates ten seconds each of download only, upload only, then bi-directional traffic.
 Each burst is separated by several seconds of idle time.

 The Crusader Result tab displays the results of the test with three plots (see image above):

-* The **Throughput** plot shows the bursts of traffic: green is download (from server to client), blue is upload, and the purple line is the instantaneous sum of the download plus upload.
+* The **Throughput** plot shows the bursts of traffic.
+Green is download (from server to client), blue is upload, and the purple line is the instantaneous sum of the download plus upload.

 * The **Latency** plot shows the corresponding latency.
+Green shows the  (uni-directional) time from the server to the client.
 Blue is the (uni-directional) time from the client to the server.
-Green shows the time from the server to the client (one direction).
 Black shows the sum from the client to the server and back (round-trip time).